puzzleMiao/UCLA-CS31/README.md

 Basic experimenting with C++ and an IDE.
 The project asked for a compile, logic, and runtime error to be created within given code.

 # Project 2
-The project calculates the suggested fine for a defendant convicted of fraud in the college admissions scandal.
-Faking athletic credentials results in a more serious punishment and the rates are set to those in the project specification.
 The goal was to manage if, else, and else if statements in C++.

 # Project 3
 Using a premade utilities file that created an array for a drawing grid, the objective for this project was to create an ASCII drawing application.
 Commands include "h" for horizontal lines, "v" for vertical lines, "c" for clearing the board, "f" for drawing in the foreground, and "b" for drawing in the background.
 A command line was required in this project where each command would be parsed and their respective functions used.